device42/device42-docs/docs/administration/appliance-manager/setting-up-backup-device42-appliance-manager.md

 Choose a 12-20 character passphrase to encrypt the backup file.

 You will need this passphrase to restore the backup, so please save it in a safe location.
-This is a required step as you won't be able to do the backup until a backup passphrase is set.
+This is a required step, as you won't be able to create a backup until a backup passphrase has been set.

 ![Set the passphrase](/assets/images/setting-up-backup-device42-appliance-manager/set-passphrase.png)